“Nau Mai, Haere Mai”

 “Learning floats on a sea of Oral Language”

-Our Learning Goals are focused on the concept of Tataiako – Key Competencies, relating to learning achievement and capabilities as outlined in the New Zealand Curriculum and School Charter.
+Our Learning Goals are focused on the concept of Tataiako – Key Competencies, relating to learning achievement and capabilities as outlined in the New Zealand Curriculum and our School Charter qs listed below:

 Tangata Whenuatanga – Place-based, cultural awareness and learning